 Mr. Tavolino graduated Magna Cum Laude with a degree in Finance from Loyola University of Chicago.

 How long have you been providing Medical Necessity Data Files?

 How many customers have installed your data?

-As of January 2009, CodeMap data files have been installed with over 500 customers.
+As of January 2017, CodeMap data files are in use at over 1,000 facilities.